dj kiki kudo is serving up kitchen wave techno beats

 Kiki might be most well known for her vegan bento service that she started four years ago and once made daily out of her apartment.
 It was called Chiso, meaning “earth layers” in Japanese, and carried at the popular restaurant Dimes.
 She layered plant-based ingredients in tiny glass jars, inspired by traditional Japanese sushi.
 Recently, she catered a five course meal for Special Delivery, an invite only downtown dinner party with the aim of bolstering the city’s arts community.
 It was featured in Vogue.
 Like her music, cooking has allowed Kiki to be inventive and play with different textures.

 “It’s so creative.
 I didn’t know that,” she says.
 “Some people think it’s kind of punishment to be in the kitchen….
 Even small things, like cutting vegetables.
 It can be unique or fun.”
-Kiki only recently stopped making Chiso, in favour of a new gig — cooking meals for artist Marianne Vitale’s studio in Long Island City.
+Kiki only recently stopped making Chiso, in favor of a new gig — cooking meals for artist Marianne Vitale’s studio in Long Island City.
 It’s fitting that her album art is a photo of a futuristic kitchen, designed by Brian.
 That’s where she’s most at home.
 Though Kiki spends many of her free hours cooking, she also has a foot in fashion.
 She’s made time to design a little black stretch dress for the brand EVERYBODY.WORLD, and the Japanese streetwear brand Cav Empt will release a special edition t-shirt to celebrate Kiki’s album release.
 It’s a big deal.

 On an average night, Kiki can be found in the kitchen cooking for Brian (“I love to cook for my lover,” she says) and often a number of guests.
 The couple likes to invite people who’ve never met each other before to dinner parties, sparking interesting conversations, and they often rearrange the furniture beforehand.
 Friends note the loft-style apartment is always set up differently each time (“It’s good to always feel change,” she says).